vectorgrp/vector-vscode-vcast/README.md

 'VectorCAST: Add Filter for Environment Files'.
 This will add the patterns for all of the temporary VectorCAST files to the 'files.exclude' list.

-To open and close the extension-specific message pane, use ctrl-shift-v
+To open and close the extension-specific message panel, use ctrl-shift-v

 ## Extension Commands

 This extension contributes the following settings:

-- "VectorCAST Test Explorer: View message pane" opens the VectorCAST Test Explorer output pane
+- "VectorCAST Test Explorer: View message panel" opens the VectorCAST Test Explorer output panel
 - "VectorCAST Test Explorer: Refresh tests" re-scans the workspace for Vector tests
 - "VectorCAST Test Explorer: Toggle coverage annotations" toggles the coverage annotations on/off (ctrl-shift-c)